patrickNreynolds/DS-Unit-3-Setup/README.md

 4. On the final screen click the "New" button and add the following two filepaths as new environment variables:

 `Please note the version of python you have installed.
-Below we are using "Python312", latest of writing. **` `If you are unsure what version you are using, you may check your python installation or contact Live support `
+Below we are using "Python312"` `If you are unsure what version you are using, you may check your python installation or contact Live support ` `Generally, Python version are in #.#.# notation. ex: 3.12.2 ` `For your path, generall you will take only #.# and remove the period as you below 3.12.2 => Python312`

 `C:\Users\<username>\AppData\Roaming\Python\Python312\Scripts`